Ocampos heads Sevilla past Wolves into Europa League semis

-Sevilla dominated the rest of the game after that as Wolves increasingly tired in its 59th game of a long season.
-A goal looked inevitable and Lucas Ocampos delivered with a header in the 88th minute to secure a 1-0 win.
+Sevilla dominated the rest of the game as Wolves increasingly tired in their 59th game of a long season.
+A goal seemed inevitable and Lucas Ocampos delivered with a header in the 88th minute to secure a 1-0 win.

 The loss ended Wolves’ best European run since reaching the UEFA Cup final in 1972 — and its chances of qualifying for the Champions League.
 Sevilla, meanwhile, stayed on course for a record-extending sixth title in the competition.
 Manchester United is next up in the semifinal Sunday.

-“We knew we had to work a lot and I think my team has done a great game, exactly the game we expected,” Sevilla coach Julen Lopetegui said through a translator.
-After the penalty save, “we had the control over the game.
-Nothing was easy.”
+“We knew we had to work a lot and I think my team has played a great game, exactly the game we expected,” Sevilla coach Julen Lopetegui said through a translator.
+After the penalty save, “we had the control over the game.”

-Sevilla had 73 percent possession and seemingly endless second-half set pieces around the Wolves penalty area — so many that the grass around the six-yard box was thoroughly churned up as players jostled for position — and finally broke through when Ocampos met Ever Banega’s cross with a glancing header in the 88th minute.
+Sevilla had 73% possession and seemingly endless second-half set pieces around the Wolves penalty area — so many that the grass around the six-yard box was thoroughly churned up as players jostled for position.
+They finally broke through when Ocampos met Ever Banega’s cross with a glancing header.

 “I think it’s justice, that goal,” Lopetegui said.

 “I don’t think we can blame Raul.
-He’s given us so much this season,” Jimenez’s Wolves teammate Leander Dendoncker said.
+He’s given us so much this season,” Jimenez’ Wolves teammate Leander Dendoncker said.

 After the penalty, Wolves didn’t have another shot on target.

-Traore’s speed has been lethal in many of Wolves’ games this season but it was a non-factor after the opening half-hour and the increasingly weary right-sided forward was later substituted.
+Traore’s speed has been pivotal in many of Wolves’ games this season but it was a non-factor after the opening half-hour and the increasingly weary right-sided forward was later substituted.

 Wolves had the longest Europa League campaign of any team left in the competition, having started more than a year ago in the first qualifying round with a win over Northern Irish club Crusaders on July 25, 2019.

 “It’s a long journey.
 We wanted to go as far as we could.
 We had it today really, really close.
-Of course everybody’s disappointed, but we should not ignore all the effort the players have been done.
+Of course everybody’s disappointed, but we should not ignore all the effort.
 It’s almost 14 months of hard work,” Wolves manager Nuno Espirito Santo said.
 “Disappointment is something that cannot take away all the good things that we’ve been doing.”

 Sevilla’s semifinal opponent Manchester United beat Copenhagen 1-0 on Monday after extra time.
 The second semifinal next Monday pits Inter Milan against Shakhtar Donetsk, which beat Basel 4-1 in Tuesday’s other quarterfinal.